zama-ai/tfhe-rs/tfhe/docs/fhe-computation/advanced-features/zk-pok.md

 The following example shows how a client can encrypt and prove a ciphertext, and how a server can verify and compute the ciphertext:

+Note that you need to use dedicated parameters for the compact public key encryption.
+This helps to reduce the size of encrypted data and speed up the zero-knowledge proof computation.

+The following example shows how to generate a CRS and proofs for ZKV1.
+Compared to the previous example, only the parameters are changed:
 ```rust
 use rand::prelude::*;
 use tfhe::prelude::*;